 Moving ahead with this?
 You will need several basic items to help you with the task.

+- Shampoo - Choose a safe cat shampoo, especially if you use one that is medicated.
+If you must bathe the cat in a hurry, and you don't have cat shampoo, the only alternative is tearless baby shampoo.
 Regular shampoos for people are usually too harsh for feline skin and may cause irritation.
 If you need to use medicated shampoos, such as anti-flea solutions, make sure that they are cat-specific.
 Dog shampoos can be toxic and even deadly to cats!

 - Towel - It should be dry and fluffy.
 You can warm it slightly before bath time, but make sure it's not too hot!

 - A soft washcloth - You will need it for cleaning the cat's face.

 - A couple of cotton balls - These will go into the cat's ears.